House Extension on a Slope: A Comprehensive Guide

 Introduction

-Building an extension onto your home is an excellent way to increase living space, improve functionality, and enhance its overall value.
+Building an extension onto your home is an excellent way to increase living space, improve functionality, and enhance its overall value, as stated by the National Association of Home Builders (NAHB).
 However, constructing an extension may present unique challenges if your property is situated on a slope or steep gradient.
-With careful planning, thoughtful design, and innovative construction techniques, you can overcome these obstacles to create an aesthetically pleasing and practical addition to your living environment.
+Research by the American Society of Civil Engineers (ASCE) highlights the importance of careful planning and design to mitigate these obstacles.

 Slopes and Grades